afhswe/FizzBuzzWithoutConditionals/readme.md

 # Excercise 1 - Make the code even simpler

-Considering that the requirements are set in stone will not, think of how this code could be simplified while still not using any conditionals or loops.
+Assuming that the requirements are set in stone and will not change, think of how this code could be simplified while still not using any conditionals or loops.

 # Excercise 2 - Make the code extensible